Academic Intervention Services

 Parents are:

-- automatically notified of their student’s ongoing written formal progress reports and their student’s end-of-year status.
+• notified of their student’s ongoing progress and their student’s end-of-year status.